Getting Comfortable Being Uncomfortable

 Chris Case 19:03

-not exactly what I’m talking about.
-I’m talking about the type of discomfort that comes about from maybe it’s a what Trevor does, it’s a training camp or a training block that is longer than something you’ve ever done before.
-Or it’s a set of intervals that takes you to a place you’ve never been before
+That’s not exactly what I’m talking about.
+I’m talking about the type of discomfort that comes about from – maybe it’s a, what Trevor does, it’s a training camp or a training block that is longer than something you’ve ever done before or it’s a set of intervals that takes you to a place you’ve never been before.

 Grant Holicky 19:24

-or it’s coming on his podcast and not being allowed to have his computer open and that research,
+Or it’s coming on his podcast and not being allowed to have his computer open to the research the whole time –

 Trevor Connor 19:30

-I was actually looking at the outside of my computer.
-I’m so uncomfortable, not be able to use my computer.
-I’m now looking at this looking
+Notice I was actually looking at the outside of my computer.
+I’m so uncomfortable not be able to use my computer, I’m now looking at this –

 Chris Case 19:36

-for recent data scribbled on the back of his
+He’s lookin for research scribbled on the back of his –

 Grant Holicky 19:40